Geometry, Energy and Sensitivity in Stochastic Proton Dynamics: Euler--Maruyama Discretisation

 \subsection{Properties and Convergence Notes}

-The Euler--Maruyama scheme is a first-order method that achieves strong convergence of order $O(h^{1/2})$ for SDEs with globally Lipschitz coefficients~\cite{kloeden1992stochastic}.
+The Euler--Maruyama scheme is a first-order method that achieves strong convergence of order $O(h^{1/2})$ \footnote{we use 'strong order $p$' in the standard mean-square sense} for SDEs with globally Lipschitz coefficients~\cite{kloeden1992stochastic}.
 In our setting, the energy equation involves nonlinear drift and diffusion terms that are not globally Lipschitz in $E_t$, due to their power-law form.
 This precludes direct application of standard convergence theory.

-Imposing a killing boundary at $E=E_{\min}>0$ restricts the state space to a compact subdomain on which the coefficients are Lipschitz, ensuring existence and uniqueness and retaining the $O(h^{1/2})$ convergence rate in practice.
-Whether one works directly with $E_t$ or with the log-energy variable $Y_t = \log E_t$, this restriction makes the coefficients Lipschitz on the relevant domain.
-In the log-transformed setting they are globally Lipschitz on $\mathbb{R}$, so the standard Euler--Maruyama convergence theory applies directly.
+Imposing a killing boundary at $E=E_{\min}>0$ restricts the state space to a compact subdomain on which the coefficients relevant for the finite-time analysis below are Lipschitz.
+This is the setting in which we establish the $O(h^{1/2})$ convergence rate in practice.

 \begin{remark}[Loss of Structure under Euler Discretisation] While Euler--Maruyama is consistent, it does not preserve key geometric properties of the SDE system \eqref{eq:LogSDE}.